Wiley (musician): Record labels

 Wiley has been with a number of record labels.
 In 2004, Eskibeat Recordings was formed by Wiley to bring young grime artists into the spotlight as well as release his own music under the label.
 In 2005.

 In 2010, Wiley founded A-List Records (A-List Music LTD).
 On 26 and 27 September 2012, Wiley signed J2K and Ice-Kid to A-List Records.
 Two weeks after, he had also signed Scratchy Demus, Manga and A. Star (the younger brother of singer Angel) to the record label.
 Wrigley from Manchester is also signed to the label.
 Producers include Rymez who is behind the hits "Heatwave" and "Can You Hear Me?" and Flava D.

 In 2015, Wiley released an EP on his new record label called Chasing The Art Records.
 In 2016, Wiley and his manager John Woolf signed a distribution deal with Warner Music Group to release some music by Wiley and future artists that sign to the label.

 Wiley is currently signed to Big Dada and Boy Better Know.
 He has a joint venture distribution deal with Warner Music Group under two brand names, one being Wiley, and the other being Chasing the Arts records, as of 2017.

 Following his alleged anti-semitic tweets, on 25 July 2020, Big Dada released a statement saying that "we fully condemn Wiley's comments and royalties from those records will be donated to campaigns that fight anti-Semitism."

 Personal life

-Cowie has two daughters.
+Cowie has two daughters and one son.
 His younger half-brother Cadell is also a grime artist.
 He supports the English football team Tottenham Hotspur.
-The name Wiley is derived from the Thundercats cartoon character, 'Wiley Kat', a name he used briefly.
+The name Wiley is derived from the ThunderCats cartoon character, 'WilyKat', a name he used briefly.

 Wiley has been stabbed on several occasions.
 One of his stab wounds in 2008 resulted in a scar visible on the left hand side of his face.
-He has stated he was slashed in the face three days before the shoot of "Wearing My Rolex", and the scar on his face ruined his confidence and self-esteem for a while, as he did not want to turn up to interviews or music videos.
+He has stated he was slashed in the face three days before the shoot of "Wearing My Rolex", and the scar on his face ruined his confidence and self-esteem for a while: he did not want to turn up to interviews or music videos.

 Wiley's autobiography, Eskiboy, was published in November 2017.